Hacking Task Confounder in Meta-Learning: Experiments

 \subsection{Image Classification}

-Next, we proceed to conduct tests in image classification, utilizing two benchmark datasets, miniImagenet and Omniglot.
-Notably, we introduce a specialized dataset called ``TC", which comprises 50 groups of tasks identified as being affected by task confounders.
-We measure the performance in the "TC" dataset by comparing the experimental results with the performance of bachbones.
-More details about this dataset are provided in Appendix C. In this experiment, we set $\lambda_{1}$ and $\lambda_{2}$ to 0.5 and 0.35, respectively.
+Next, we conduct experiments on image classification, utilizing two benchmark datasets, i.e., miniImagenet and Omniglot.
+These two datasets contain 600 and 1623 tasks, respectively.
+We also introduce a specialized dataset called ``TC'', which comprises 50 groups of tasks (300 tasks in total) identified as being affected by task confounders, i.e., tasks with negative knowledge transfer as mentioned in Subsection \ref{sec:3.2}.
+More details are provided in Appendix C. In this experiment, we set $\lambda_{1}$ and $\lambda_{2}$ to 0.5 and 0.35, respectively.
 The evaluation metric employed here is the average accuracy.

 The results are shown in Table \ref{tab:3}.
-Across all datasets, our method consistently surpasses the SOTA baseline.
-Notably, for the third data group, our approach outperforms the other baselines by a significant margin.
-This indicates that our MetaCRL can achieve similar or even better generalization improvements than baselines do without the need for task-specific or general-label space augmentation, while also demonstrating a unique advantage in handling task confounders.
-MetaCRL continues to exhibit remarkable performance and adeptly eliminates task confounders.
+MetaCRL consistently surpasses the SOTA baselines across all datasets, indicating that it can achieve better generalization improvements than the baselines do without the need for task-specific or general-label space augmentation that the baselines need.
+Notably, on the ``TC'' dataset, MetaCRL outperforms the baselines by a significant margin, which demonstrates a unique advantage of MetaCRL in handling task confounders.
+In summary, MetaCRL continues to exhibit remarkable performance and adeptly eliminates task confounders.